 Teachers use the National Curriculum 2014 as a starting point for creating their medium term English plans.
 These medium term plans follow the five key aspects of English teaching: familiarisation with the genre and text type; capturing ideas; teacher demonstration; teacher scribing through supported and guided writing and finally, independent writing to create a teaching sequence.
 This is used as a basis for short term planning and adapted according to the needs of the children.
-Teachers will use elements of The Write Stuff approach (Jane Considine) and a range of other resources to teach different English units (See Appendix 2).
+Teachers will use elements of The Write Stuff approach (Jane Constatine) to teach different English units.
 The length of a unit may vary.
 Teachers plan in detail, knowing the interests of the children in their class to ensure consistency of opportunity for all children.